Delivery Limits

 LimitValueBehavior

-Join foldersUp to 3 folders per _searchAdditional joins return 422 too_many_join_folders.
+Join collectionsUp to 3 collections per _searchAdditional joins return 422 too_many_join_collections.

 Population depth3 levelspopulate paths deeper than three levels are ignored.